BridgesLab/CushingAcromegalyStudy/scripts/scripts-muscle/water-dex-quantification.md

 These data can be found in **/Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-muscle** in a file named **no file found**.
-This script was most recently updated on **Tue Jan  7 11:23:00 2020**.
+This script was most recently updated on **Tue Jan  7 11:31:42 2020**.

 # Analysis

+While the input file contains data from both Harvey *et al* and Gunder *et al* studies, this script filters out to only show the Gunder et al studies.

 ## Weekly Analysis